Western Balkans Regulation: Hiring to Germany

 3

-Candidate books embassy appointment
+Candidate books an embassy appointment

 4

-Visa interview and processing (2–6 weeks)
+Visa interview and processing

 5

-Candidate enters Germany and starts working
+Candidate enters Germany and starts work

-What employers need to do
+What employers need to prepare

 • Accommodation: Arrange temporary housing — especially for construction or manufacturing roles in rural areas.